Kendrick Moxon: Guardian's Office

 A 1979 stipulation of evidence signed by officials for Scientology states that Moxon provided false handwriting samples of GO operative Michael Meisner to the FBI.
 Both parties to the case were in agreement that Moxon responded to an October 14, 1976 subpoena titled "Grand Jury subpoena for all original known handwriting exemplars of Michael Meisner and the employment application and personnel records of Mr. Meisner in the possession of the Church of Scientology" by providing "fake handwriting samples in lieu of Mr. Meisner's true handwriting exemplars" to the United States government.
 The stipulation stated Moxon was "directed to supply the government with fake handwriting samples".
 Nine Scientologists signed the stipulation as part of a plea bargain.
 According to a 1976 letter from the "District of Columbia Security Office" of the Guardian's Office, "Rick Moxon" and four other individuals had either "full data or almost all of it", about covert operations against the United States government.
-According to the Guardian's Office letter, Moxon was prevented under penalty of a US$50,000 fine from disclosing his knowledge of the church cover operations.
+According to the Guardian's Office letter, Moxon was prevented under penalty of a $50,000 fine from disclosing his knowledge of the church cover operations.
 The non-disclosure agreement was titled "Covenant of Non-Disclosure; 'Doomsday Agreement'".
 The letter told an official for the Church of Scientology to instruct Moxon "if they do talk, then they will be expelled forever, hounded by the GO [Guardian Office] until doomsday, and left to rot in the Physical Universe".

 Moxon stated to the Phoenix New Times that the stipulation of evidence was written by FBI agents and signed by church officials.
-He asserted that he did not "knowingly supply" samples of false handwriting to the FBI, and said that he was investigated by bar associations for California and Washington, D.C. before being admitted to the respective bar associations.
+He asserted that he did not "knowingly supply" samples of false handwriting to the FBI, and said that he was investigated by the bar associations of California and Washington, D.C., before being admitted to the respective bar associations.
 According to the Phoenix New Times, Moxon is "in good standing" with both bar associations.
 Former church intelligence operative Frank Oliver told the Phoenix New Times that in his work for the replacement to the Guardian's Office, the Office of Special Affairs, his last assignment for the organization was to assist Moxon in setting up a special unit focused on the Cult Awareness Network.
 Oliver stated that the goal of his work with Moxon was to recruit individuals who would become plaintiffs in lawsuits against the Cult Awareness Network.